How to use Sysrev article filters

 • Labels: label values for a specified label

-• Prediction: the predicted likelihood of inclusion based on the Sysrev machine learning model (see more about Sysrev predictions on our prediction model help pages)
+• Prediction: the predicted likelihood of inclusion based on the Sysrev machine learning model (see more about Sysrev predictions on the prediction model help pages)

-• Auto label: auto labeller answers for a specified label
+• Auto-label: Auto-labeler answers for a specified label

 You can apply multiple filters using AND logic or OR logic, to limit or expand the list, respectively.
 You can also use the filters to include or exclude records from the list.